 as a base, I built Mimi a tail.
 Finally, I used some bits of copper wire and

 a glue gun to add whiskers before painting the whole thing.
 I also painted

 the symbol on a hoverboard for Mimi.
-3/7/98 (Reality Check finished in
+3/7/98 (Reality Check is currently on

 Zak from Army Ants: Army Ants is a comic

 Press which is sort of like G.I.
 Joe with insects.
 Zak is the unspeaking